fabric8-analytics/mercator-go/README.md

 ## Running

-After that, `Mercator` is ready to be used:
+After that, `mercator` is ready to be used:

 ```
 $ mercator jsl/